zevv/heliq/doc/data.md

   differs from defaults.
 Our validation/transform pass fills in derived values and catches errors.
 The library is just Lua — user can read it, override it, extend it.
-- fftw_malloc required for SIMD alignment — fftw_plan_dft will use SSE/AVX
-  if memory is 16/32-byte aligned.
-Regular new/malloc may not be.
-- FFTW_MEASURE at plan creation time — takes seconds but produces faster plans than FFTW_ESTIMATE.
-Run once at Simulation setup.
-- the Lua→C++ boundary: Lua scripts produce a description, C++ consumes it.
-  The description is pure data — no Lua state kept after experiment setup.
-  Or do we want live Lua for time-dependent potentials later?
+- FFTW wisdom saved/loaded from ~/.cache/heliq/fftwf_wisdom.
+FFTW_MEASURE
+  on first run, fast on subsequent.
+- GPU solver uses VkFFT + OpenCL.
+CPU fallback uses fftwf.
+Both float32.
+- Lua→C++ boundary: script → prelude.lua validation → loader.cpp → Setup
+  struct.
+Lua state discarded after ingestion.
+Time-dependent potentials would require keeping it alive (model TBD-005 in data.md).
 - Grid does not own data — it's a descriptor.
-Multiple buffers (front/back, potential, initial state snapshot) share the same Grid descriptor.
+Simulation owns psi and potential vectors.
+ConfigSpace maps particles to grid axes.